 The AR-556 is Ruger’s revolutionary creation which packs the power, accuracy, and low recoil of the AR-15 into a short-barreled pistol.
-The AR-15 is arguably one of the most popular semi-automatic hunting rifles on the market, and one of the top picks for home defense and target shooting.
+The AR-15 is arguably one of the most popular semi-automatic hunting rifles on the market, and one of the tops picks for home defense and target shooting.
 The technology of the AR-15 cycled down into a pistol-sized firearm is an intriguing development for the gun industry.

 The AR-15 itself has been coined as “America’s Most Popular Rifle” by the NRA, and with good reason: It is lightweight, easy to aim and shoot, and the velocity of the bullet allows for long-range target practice and home defense purposes.
-After the patents for the original AR-15 models expired in the 1970s, many gun manufacturers turned to creating their own versions of these semi-automatic hunting rifles.
+After the patents for the original AR-15 models expired in the 1970s, many gun manufacturers turned to create their own versions of these semi-automatic hunting rifles.
 This has led to AR-15 becoming more of an umbrella term for these styles of rifles, rather than the true ArmaLite Rifle.

 History of the AR-15

 There’s a general misunderstanding of the meaning of “AR” model rifles, especially in the media who commonly says that it stands for “assault rifle.”
 Adding two or more modifications to any semi-automatic handgun or rifle raises its classification to an “assault weapon.”
 AR, on the other hand, stands for ArmaLite Rifle, which was originally developed as an improvement to the M14 standard-issue U.S. military rifle during the Vietnam War.